yrahul3910/se-hw2/RESULTS.md

 * We did not have a pre-written set of guidelines on taking notes, so they were less effective than they could have been.
 * We did not have a quiz prior to the test asking about the experience.
 We also did not have a post-test quiz.
 We figured we'd wing them.
 We never actually got around to it.
 What do they say about walking before using your wings?

+## Bugs
+* We did not introduce the same or similar bugs into 3 language.
+We argue that if we introduce similar bugs, then the subjects can leran about what kind of bugs to look for from their debuging experience of the 1st language and apply what they just learnt in their 2nd and 3rd language.
+We think this will distort the results.
+* The test cases we give all subjects make big differences in their degub result.
+The more low level details about the bug our test cases can provide, the faster the subjects can pin point the bug and potentially fix them.
+* Bug type matters.
+In this setting, we have high level constrains, whcih are the rules of the GOL itself.
+We argue that if someone introduce bugs mainly focus on distorting the logic of GOL rules, then it is hard(or unreasonable) to draw a concludsion about the property of the language.
+For example, if someone change the resurrection requirement from 3 neighbor cells to 4 neighbors, then what you can say about the language itself?
+We think the bugs should be carefully designed to reflect the feature of the language.